ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 Lexical tokens of the multiplicity-parametric arrow
 ---------------------------------------------------

-Here are the potential notations for the multiplicity-parametric
-arrow:
+Other syntaxes have been discussed during the course of the proposal process.
+They are listed here for the records.

 - ``:p->``.
 This was the version originally used in the document
 - ``-p->``